raighi/PyRatDeliverable2/README.md

 *Did you change some game parameters?
 If so, which ones and why?*

 <visualize_... display a game with just the player.
-match_Greedy_GreedyEachTurn and match_GreedyEachCheese_GreedyEachTurn display a game where the two players clash.
+match_... display a game where the two players clash.
 >

 # Unit tests